-Regardless, none of the three claims the ability to defeat red light cameras or ignore false alarms generated by static sources.
+Regardless, none of the three claims the ability to defeat a red light or speed camera or ignore false alarms generated by static sources.
 For that you'll need a GPS-enabled model, according to the manufacturers.
 This begs the question: Which is better, GPS or conventional tech?

 Our journey on the path to enlightenment bogs down somewhat at this point.
 Skim the surface and it may appear that any GPS-enabled model can handle cameras and false alarms with equal alacrity.
 The Cobra XRS-9970G has GPS, for instance, and is often priced far below the BEL, Escort and Valentine models.
-And some Whistlers, all comparative bargains, can also be fitted with GPS modules.
+And some Whistlers, all comparative bargains, also have GPS.

 Radar Field Tests

 We ran all six through our usual battery of tests at test sites around Phoenix, Arizona.
 These measured sensitivity, a.k.a. radar-detection range.
 Just like thickness in body armor, more always is better.

 First stop was the Curve Test Site, a particularly difficult challenge.
 Here the radar vehicle is parked in mid-curve, its radar aimed uphill and at a 45-degree angle away from oncoming traffic.
 The police vehicle isn't visible until the moment the radar operator has already locked-in the speed of an approaching car, at about 650 feet.
 With nothing to deflect the radar beam toward the detector's antenna, only extreme sensitivity can deliver enough warning distance here.